Why Faith is right for Senate District 24

 Pick a day for your household to fill out your ballots and turn them in, that way you're making sure that you don’t miss the deadline and, bonus!, you can vote early so all of those phone calls, knocks on the door, and mailers stop (WHO you vote for is secret, but IF you vote or not is public).
 If you want to make a plan, here are a few important dates to put in your calendar:

-- October 15 – Ballot drop off boxes open.
-Look at the orange pins on the map and those are places where you can drop your ballot off.
+October 15 – 24 hour ballot drop off boxes open.
+Look at the orange and blue pins on the map and those are places where you can drop your ballot off.

 What are the top issues facing your family in SD 24?